Programming-Project-2021-22/course-project-davidfabio/README.md

 - **Serialization**: In order to store Settings and Scores in a sensible way, we serialize them into a JSON.
 We use Jackson for this.
 - **Deserialization**: In order to read our serialized Settings and Scores we need to deserialize them from JSON.
 We use Jackson for this.
 - **Test Hooks**: For our Test Suite we use `@BeforeAll` and `@AfterAll` in order to clean our Test environment.
 For example the `JSONFileManagementTest` uses these hooks to clean the Files created.
+- **Streams**: In the High Scores screen we use streams to show the best 5 scores present in the Scores List.

 ### 4.4.
 Tests
 Briefly describe and motivate your test suite.